📜 Introduction.

 - Lunch at Jiamu Restaurant (伽穆餐厅)

-In the afternoon, I took a domestic flight to Beijing Daxing International Airport, arriving around 8 PM.
+In the afternoon, I took a domestic flight to Beijing Daxing International Airport (PKX), arriving around 8 PM.
 However, only by 11 PM, I was finally settled in my hostel.
 Just enough time for a shower and some rest before the adventures awaiting me the next morning.

 Day 2: The Great Wall of China.